nccgroup/LoggerPlusPlus/README.md

 - User can customise the column headers
 - Advanced Filters can be created to display only requests matching a specific string or regex pattern.
 - Row highlighting can be added using advanced filters to make interesting requests more visible.
+- Grep through logs.
 - Live requests and responses.
 - Multiple view options.
 - Pop out view panel.
+- Multithreaded.

 <b>Current Limitations:</b>

-- Cannot log the requests' time unless originating from proxy tool.
+- Cannot log the requests' actual time unless originating from proxy tool.
-- Cannot calculate the delay between a request and its response unless originating from proxy tool.
+- Cannot calculate the actual delay between a request and its response unless originating from proxy tool.

 <b>Reporting bugs:</b>